 If the clothing is noticeable in a portrait, it could easily become a distraction.
 Clothing that does not attract attention to itself is the ultimate goal.
 It could be the difference between a very successful portrait and just another picture.
-We can not stress enough how important it is for you to observe the following criteria.

 I get asked this question a lot and so here are some suggestions regarding clothing and what to bring to the photo shoot.
 First I will start with some general suggestions and then go into a little more detail specific to the type of shoot you are considering: